NFL Rumors: New Details Emerge On Video Showing Daniel Jones, Saquon Barkley Partying In NYC Without Masks

 “According to a source familiar with the situation, the video was from last night.
 Giants QB Daniel Jones and some teammates and friends had dinner in a private room at a restaurant in the city.
 Then they were invited to have a drink in a bar that is closed to the public,” he tweeted.

 It was not clear yet what kind of discipline the pair could face if found to have violated COVID-19 protocol, but the NFL had already instituted a ban of teammates gathering away from team facilities.

-As ProFootballTalk noted at the time the mandate was issued, the NFL and NFL Players Association did not agree on a team-by-team bubble to prevent the spread of the virus, but did agree to a series of other measures that included a lengthened “onboarding” process for free agent tryouts, the ban on player gatherings, and a league-wide monitoring system to make sure the protocol were being followed.
+As ProFootballTalk noted at the time the mandate was issued, the NFL and NFL Players Association did not agree on a team-by-team bubble to prevent the spread of the virus, but did agree to a series of other measures that included a lengthened “onboarding” process for free agent tryouts, the ban on player gatherings, and a league-wide monitoring system to make sure the protocols were being followed.

 The league has already endured a series of team-specific outbreaks that has caused some scheduling difficulties, including a series of Tennessee Titans games that had to be rescheduled after a number of players and staff tested positive.